LionelDraghi/bbt/README.md

 Although simple, you don't have to learn this language by heart, you may ask for a template file with :
 > bbt -ct (or --create_template)

-or ask for the grammar with :
+or ask for the complete grammar with :
 > bbt -lg (or --list_grammar)

 ### Tests are easy to run